South Australian Jockey Club

 South Australian Jockey Club is the principal race club in South Australia.

 First racing events

 The first horse racing events in South Australia took place at a well-attended picnic meeting held over 1 and 2 January 1838.
 In August 1838, riding his grey gelding Charley, Fred Handcock won the first steeplechase event ever held in South Australia.
-Various racing events (including match races) continued throughout the 1840s, but without a regulating body.
+Various racing events (including match races) continued throughout the 1840s, many under Jockey Club rules, but without a regulating body.

-Early foundations of the S.A.J.C.
+Foundations of the S.A.J.C.

-The first incarnation of the South Australian Jockey Club (S.A.J.C.) was in 1850, when it ran a race programme at Brighton on 14 February.
-Thomas Shayle was the Hon.
-Sec. and Edward Strike the Clerk of the Course.
+The first incarnation of the South Australian Jockey Club (S.A.J.C.) was in 1849, under the aegis of the Governor, Sir Henry E. F. Young, and its first meeting was set for 3–4 April 1849 but eventually held 10–11 April.
+James Chambers was Clerk of the Course and Thomas Shayle secretary.

-Many variously named clubs were subsequently formed and folded, and races were run under Jockey Club rules within and outside these organisations at various locations: Dry Creek, the East Parklands (the "Old Adelaide Racecourse") and Glenelg.
+A race meeting was held by the Club at Brighton on 14 February 1850.
+Edward Strike was Clerk of the Course and Thomas Shayle was Hon.
+Sec.

+The Gawler Town Races, organised by S.A.J.C., was held 28–29 April 1851 but poorly patronised.